-A couple of years ago, real time collaboration would typically happen in boardrooms, with a whiteboard, coloured pens, and lots of coffee.
+A couple of years ago, real-time collaboration would typically happen in boardrooms, with a whiteboard, colored pens, and lots of coffee.

-Nowadays is a completely different story.
+Nowadays, it is a completely different story.
 Collaboration needs to continue outside of the boardroom.
-We live in a global economy where people collaborate across different departments, (and even different countries!) each and every day.
+We live in a global economy where people collaborate across different departments (and even different countries!) each day.

 Collaboration is something we do, not something we use.
 However, collaboration solutions are helping to shape how we work together, enhancing connectedness and communication.

-From our experience in building tools for large multi-sited organisations we’ve outlined the 5 core focus areas that deserve attention as you begin to evaluate collaborative tools.
+From our experience in building tools for large multi-site organizations, we’ve outlined the 5 core focus areas that deserve attention as you begin to evaluate collaborative tools.

-It’s extremely rare for organisations to only use one type of device company-wide.
+It’s sporadic for organizations only to use one type of device company-wide.
 You may find some companies will have different types of devices, but perhaps try and stick to the same operating system.
-But this also, is rare.
-The reality is companies utilise numerous different devices, especially after the introduction of BYOD.
-So something you must ask yourself before deploying collaboration tools, is whether it supports all device types and operating systems.
+But this also is rare.
+The reality is companies utilize numerous different devices, especially after the introduction of BYOD.
+Before deploying collaboration tools, you must ask yourself whether it supports all device types and operating systems.
 And don’t forget about the possibility of guests needing to use them as well!
 (Here’s a dedicated blog about guest access).

 Collaboration tools come in many shapes and sizes, and it can be daunting to try and choose the right option.
 One place to start is determining whether you need additional hardware.
-If you don’t have a relatively modern meeting room screen, or simply don’t have an OPS in your meeting spaces, then hardware is most likely the road you should take.
+If you don’t have a relatively modern meeting room screen or simply don’t have an OPS in your meeting spaces, then hardware is most likely the road you should take.
 Alternatively, if you already have displays in your meeting rooms, or even a dedicated laptop, choosing the software option makes a lot of sense.
-Some organisations nowadays won’t even allow a hardware endpoint.
-You should also look into different pricing models, and which suit you, eg CAPEX or SaaS.
-You need to research providers who have these different options, and don’t accept a “one size fits all” approach.
+Some organizations nowadays won’t even allow a hardware endpoint.
+You should also look into different pricing models and which suit you, e.g., CAPEX or SaaS.
+You need to research providers who have these different options and don’t accept a “one size fits all” approach.

-Speaking of “one size fits all”, this is fundamentally not true when it comes to collaboration tools.
-Some providers will have an off-the-shelf product, but in today’s digital world, this simply isn’t enough.
-No two organisations are the same; their security requirements, network, and workflows are totally different.
+Speaking of “one size fits all,” this is fundamentally not true for collaboration tools.
+Some providers will have an off-the-shelf product, but this simply isn't enough in today’s digital world.
+No two organizations are the same; their security requirements, network, and workflows are totally different.
 And when it comes to enterprise-wide deployments, flexibility is paramount.
 Would you prefer the collaborative solution to look like your own solution – with your branding and messaging?
 And would you like the ability to turn some features on and off, and additional security measures?
 Would you like them to sit on dual networks?
-These things are incredibly important to some organisations, especially anything around security, so ensure the solution you purchase is the right fit for you.
-Which leads us to our next point…
+These things are essential to some organizations, especially anything around security, so ensure the solution you purchase is the right fit for you.
+This leads us to our next point…

-We probably should’ve moved this to the top of the list, as this is an extremely important factor.
+We probably should’ve moved this to the top of the list, which is an extremely important factor.
 Providers need to ensure that their collaboration tools are super secure.
-After all, the very essence of collaboration is ‘sharing’ and since information is being shared, your data needs to be as secure as possible.
+After all, the very essence of collaboration is ‘sharing,’ and since information is being shared, your data needs to be as secure as possible.
 How secure are the applications, the transferring of data, the solution itself?
 Think about SSL/TLS configuration, user identification and authentication, and backup and restore.
-Security is something that can often be omitted from vendor websites, so ensure to do your research and ask the provider outright about their security methods.
+Security can often be omitted from vendor websites, so ensure to do your research and ask the provider outright about their security methods.

 Without user acceptance, you won’t reap the benefits of collaboration tools.
 And how do you get user acceptance?
-By deploying a user friendly, intuitive solution, that complements their workflow.
-They should be able to share and collaborate any type of document, from any device, whether they are in the same room, or even from their office in a different location.
-It shouldn’t matter what network they are on – they should be able to use collaboration tools seamlessly.
-The best solutions are those that you don’t even realise they’re there.
-They work in the background, and serve a purpose to the user.
+By deploying a user-friendly, intuitive solution that complements their workflow.
+They should share and collaborate on any document, from any device, whether they are in the same room or even from their office in a different location.
+It shouldn’t matter what network they are on – they should be able to seamlessly use collaboration tools.
+The best solutions are those that you don’t even realize are there.
+They work in the background and serve a purpose to the user.
 Simplicity is key.